Agenda

 12:20 - 1:10: Lunch (Provided)

-This interactive session will allow the participants to discuss issues related to medical device investigational studies.
+This interactive session allows the participants to discuss issues related to medical device investigational studies.